Iran government supporters confront protesters at World Cup

 Furious protesters in Iran have been venting their anger over social and political repression and the state-mandated headscarf, or hijab, for women.
 The demonstrations have quickly grown into calls for the downfall of the Islamic Republic itself.
 At least 419 people have been killed since the protests erupted, according to monitoring group Human Rights Activists in Iran.

-The turmoil has overshadowed the start of Iran’s World Cup campaign.
-The opening match against England on Monday was the scene of protests as anti-government fans waved signs and chanted in the stands.
-Before that match, which Iran lost 6-2, its players remained silent as their national anthem played and didn’t celebrate their two goals.
+The turmoil has overshadowed the start of Iran’s World Cup campaign, including the opening match against England on Monday.
+Iran’s players remained silent as their national anthem played before the game and didn’t celebrate their two goals in the 6-2 defeat.
 On Friday, they sang along to the anthem and celebrated wildly when they scored twice against Wales.

 Ayeh Shams, an Iranian from the United States, said security guards confiscated her flag because it had the word ”women” written on it.